jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_customcounters.md

 Click Configure \| Custom Counters.

-TIP: To open this screen with a connection pre-selected, from the Spotlight home page click Custom Counters, or right-click Custom on the System panel and select Configure Custom Counters, or from the SQL Activity drilldown \| Custom Counters page, click Configure \| Custom Counters.
+TIP: To open this screen with a connection pre-selected, from the Spotlight Overview page click Custom Counters, or right-click Custom on the System panel and select Configure Custom Counters, or from the SQL Activity drilldown \| Custom Counters page, click Configure \| Custom Counters.

 ## Select template or connection to configure